 The described methodic does not pose any restrictions to the shape of the actuator, it works as well when the second moment of inertia is not constant along the sample e.g. the sample is tapered, or its cross-section differs from rectangular.
-In our case the summarized bending moment of the time-dependent behavior of the sample presented in Fig. 1. reflects exactly its bending depicted in Fig. 6., yet in a different vertical scale.
+In our case the summarized bending moment of the time-dependent behavior of the sample presented in figure 1 reflects exactly its bending depicted in figure 6, yet in a different vertical scale.

 5. Viscoelastic electromechanical model of IEAP actuators